GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-payments-deprecation/index.md

 constraints due to Covid-19.
 We have since decided to make this change permanent, and over the coming months payments for existing items will be phased out.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iqFt5YpdIgBp1EyKixKP.png", alt="Deprecation timeline", height="217", width="800" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/iqFt5YpdIgBp1EyKixKP.png", alt="Deprecation timeline", height="217", width="800" %}

 - **March 27, 2020** Publishing of paid items temporarily disabled.
 - **September 21, 2020** You can no longer create new paid extensions or in-app items.
 This change,